Paul Giles (academic)

 Giles’ research interests surround the theory and practice of transnationalism and the American literature and culture.
 Some of his books include Transnationalism in Practice: Essays on American Studies, Literature and Religion (2010); Transatlantic Insurrections: British Culture and the Formation of American Literature, 1730–1860 (2001); Atlantic Republic: The American Tradition in English Literature (2006); American Catholic Arts and Fictions: Culture, Ideology, Aesthetics (1992); Virtual Americas: Transnational Fictions and the Transatlantic Imaginary (2002); The Global Remapping of American Literature (2011); and Hart Crane: The Contexts of The Bridge (1986).
 More recently, he has extended this transnational method to Australian literature, in Backgazing: Reverse Time in Modernist Culture (2019) and The Planetary Clock: Antipodean Time and Spherical Postmodern Fictions (2021).

-Giles is a Fellow of the Australian Academy for the Humanities and has been a Professorial Fellow at Linacre College, Oxford where he continues as a Supernumerary Fellow.
+Giles is a Fellow of the Australian Academy for the Humanities and was from 2002 to 2009 a Professorial Fellow at Linacre College, Oxford, where he continued as a Supernumerary Fellow until 2023.
 He is a series Editor for Anthem Studies in Global English Literatures and has been a co-editor of Australasian Journal of American Studies and was an Editor of American literature, Oxford Handbooks Online.
 He is a member of the advisory board for the Institute of World Literature.